lupealvarado/aws-servers/README.md

 Please note that this project was done as part of my university coursework and is not intended for production use.
 Always follow best practices when working with AWS services in a production environment.

 ## License
-This project is licensed underthe MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
 If you have any questions or feedback, feel free to reach out to me.
 You can also raise an issue in this repository.